-The insurer issues annuities to consumers after determining there is a reasonable basis to believe the annuity would effectively address the particular consumer's financial situation, insurance needs and financial objectives based on the consumer's profile,
+The insurer issues annuities to consumers after determining there is a reasonable basis to believe the annuity would effectively address the particular consumer's financial situation, insurance needs and financial objectives based on the consumer's profile.

-Apply to: All annuity sales and recommendations for products not otherwise excluded by the Suitability in Annuity Transactions Regulation

-\\\\ Applicable statutes, rules and regulations

-Policy/Underwriting files including customer profile (if applicable).
+intalicial objectives based on the consumer's prome- Apply to: All annuity sales and recommendations for products not otherwise excluded by the Suitability in Annuity Transactions Regulation Priority: Essential Documents to be Reviewed Bocuments to be Keviewed Applicable statutes, rules and regulations Policy/Underwriting files including customer profile (if applicable).
 Note that insurers may (but are not required to) maintain documentation on behalf of their producers.
 It may be necessary to obtain applicable customer profiles and related materials from the producer(s).

-Agency correspondence file/Agency bulletins Business entity producer correspondence file/Business entity producer bulletins

-Agency procedural manual Business entity producer procedural manual

-Agency sales/lapse records Business entity producer sales/lapse records

-Regulated entity's systems manual

-Regulated entity's producer training materials

-Suitability in Annuity Transactions Model Regulation (#275)
+Agency correspondence file/Agency bulletins Business entity producer correspondence file/Business entity producer bulletins Agency procedural manual Business entity producer procedural manual Agency procedural manual dusticss entity producer procedural manual Agency sales/lapse records Business entity producer sales/lapse records Regulated entity's systems manual Regulated entity's producer training materials Others Reviewed NAIC Model References Suitability in Annuity Transactions Model Regulation (#275)